wontonst/php-quotemedia-api/README.md

 + -8 : Expected a symbols string but was not passed a string
 + -9 : Symbol contains invalid characters
 + -10 : Invalid function identifier

+# Contributing
+Contributions can be submitted right here on Github through a pull request.

+All functions should be documented in doxygen/javadoc style.
+The current code the code is in doxygen/javadoc style so you can generate it yourself for reference.

+Before any pull request can be submitted, be sure to run the unit tests.
+You can use the run_tests.sh script if you don't know phpunit.
+Don't forget to add your webmaster ID to testsautoload.php before running the test or it will give you a syntax error.